The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Properties of nested commutators

-\begin{proposition} Suppose that the elements $q_1,\dots,q_m\in L$ satisfy $[q_i,q_j]=0$ for any $\{i,j\}\in\K$.
+We obtain a sum of two elements of the form $[q_{t_1},[\dots[q_{t_k},q_s]\dots],$ where $t_k$ is the largest index.
+By permuting $t_1,\dots,t_{k-1}$ we can achieve that $t_1<\dots<t_k>s$.
+This expression has the required form $c_q(\{t_1,\dots,t_k\},q_{s})$. \end{proof} Recall that a Lie polynomial is a linear combination of iterated Lie brackets (of a given set of elements). \begin{proposition} Suppose that the elements $q_1,\dots,q_m\in L$ satisfy $[q_i,q_j]=0$ for any $\{i,j\}\in\K$.
 Then each nested commutator without repeats is a Lie polynomial on the GPTW generators. \end{proposition} \begin{proof} By Lemma \ref{l:ordering cwrs}, it is sufficient to express the elements of the form $c_q(J\setminus j,q_j)$, $j\in J$, through the GPTW generators.
 In the case of Lie superalgebras such an expression exists by \cite[Theorem 4.3]{gptw} (see also a more explicit algorithm \cite[Algorithm 5.4]{vylegzhanin}).
-The Lie algebra case is similar up to a change of signs. \end{proof} \begin{remark} In the proofs of Lemma \ref{l:ordering cwrs} and Proposition \ref{p:gptw generate cwr} we used that the bracket is bilinear, anticommutative and satisfies the Jacobi identity without specifying the signs, and never used the identity $[x,x]=0$.
+The Lie algebra case is similar up to a change of signs (instead of the identities $[x,y]=-(-1)^{\deg(x)\cdot\deg(y)} [y,x]$ we use $[x,y]=-[y,x]$, and similarly with the Jacobi identity.) \end{proof} \begin{remark} In the proofs of Lemma \ref{l:ordering cwrs} and Proposition \ref{p:gptw generate cwr} we used that the bracket is bilinear, commutative up to a sign and satisfies the Jacobi identity up to signs, without specifying the signs, and never used the identity $[x,x]=0$.
 So the same statements hold for Lie superalgebras and for elements of homotopy groups of topological spaces with respect to the Whitehead bracket \cite[\S X.7]{whitehead}. \end{remark}